jryantz/repo-style-guide/README.md

 ## Issues

-Issues are required to help manage your backlog of feature requests and bug fixes.
-Issues can be added by customers, users, or developer - but should be updated frequently.
-When a developer begins work on an Issue, they should assign themselves and ensure that all data and metadata is accurate.
+Issues are useful to help manage the backlog of feature requests and bug fixes.
+Issues can be added by customers, users, or the developer(s) and should be updated frequently.
+When a developer begins work on an issue, they should assign it to themselves and ensure that all data and metadata is accurate.

 The two most important pieces of metadata are the **assignee** and the **label**:

-- By assigning yourself or another developer to an issue, this alerts all other developers that someone is managing the issue.
-Multiple developers can be assigned to the same issue if needed, and tagging (@jryantz) can be used to involve other users.
+- _Assignee_: assigning yourself or another developer to an issue alerts every stakeholder that someone is managing the issue.
+  - Multiple developers can be assigned to the same issue if needed.
+  - Tagging (@jryantz) can be used to involve other users.
-- Before beginning development (if not defined during creation), the label should be set to the type of work that is being done.
+- _Label_: before beginning development, the label should be set to the type of work that is being done.
+The following labels are the most used and helpful.
+  - _Bug_: any change that resolved a problem experienced by a user.
+  - _Documentation_: changes that improve or update documentation in code or the dedicated documentation set.
+  - _Enhancement_: any new code that improves or adds functionality.
+  - _Tech Debt_: (needs to be created) any changes that remove or fix code that reduces the complexity of the application code base.

 Note: the comments section should be used to keep track of crucial decisions made while developing the feature.